EventStore/EventStore/docs/clustering/gossip.md

 You can connect using gossip seeds regardless of whether you have a cluster or not.
 In the previous versions of EventStoreDB gossip on a single node was disabled.
 Starting from 21.2 it's enabled by default.

 ::: warning
-Please note that the GossipOnSingleNode option has been deprecated in this version and will be removed in version 21.10.0.
+Please note that the `GossipOnSingleNode` option has been deprecated in this version and will be removed in version 21.10.0.
+The gossip endpoint is now unconditionally available for any deployment topology.
 :::

 | Format               | Syntax |